-The first name that comes to mind when speaking of live footage is justintv.
-This site was created in 2007 and allows people to broadcast live videos.
+The first name that comes to mind when speaking of live footage is CBSSports.
+This site was created in 2007 and allows people to broadcast live videos from top conferences like the SEC and PAC 12.
 If anyone is broadcasting an NCAA game – and they often are – , you can catch it here.
 There are apps for iPhone, iPad and iPod and Android so that you don’t have to be limited to your laptop (or couch) only.
 Everything is free unless you are allergic to ads, in which case you can get a Pro account.

 WatchESPN is another free resource where to stream NCAA college football online in addition to just about any other game you might be interested in.
 This will bring in all of the ESPN network live to your computer, tablet, Xbox 360 (for LIVE gold members) and smartphone.
 There are five grades of video quality which will auto adjust according to available bandwidth, but you are supposed to get an optimum experience with a connection that provides at least 2mbps.
 The quality is as good as it gets without being HD.
 There is just one problem, which is not a problem, really: you have to be accessing this network from an ISP affiliated to WatchESPN with a video subscription.
 The list of affiliated ISPs is huge, so the chances of your not finding one where you live are slim.
 You just have to log in with the username and password your ISP provides you with, and WatchESPN even has an instructional video on how to do just that.